eslint/eslint/docs/developer-guide/contributing.md

 * The commit message should say "(fixes #1234)" at the of the description if it closes out an existing issue (replace 1234 with the issue number).
 * The change should introduce no functional regression.
 Be sure to run `npm test` to verify your changes before submitting a pull request.
 * Make separate pull requests for unrelated changes.
 Large pull requests with multiple unrelated changes may be closed without merging.
-* A new feature must be accompanied by tests, this includes rules.
+* All changes must be accompanied by tests, even if the feature you're working on previously had no tests.
-* All changes must work on the following Node.JS versions:
+* All changes must work on the following Node.js versions:
-    * 0.6.x
     * 0.8.x
     * 0.10.x
+* Only one commit is allowed per pull request.
+If you have multiple commits, you'll be asked to squash them.
 * Follow the [Code Conventions](code-conventions.md).

 ## New Rules